 What do words, music, facial expressions, body language, written word, and fashion have in common?
 Well, they are all forms of communication.
-Just as silver screen characters communicate with their behavior and their words, they also communicate with their wardrobe.
+Just as silver screen characters communicate with their behaviour and their words, they also communicate with their wardrobe.
 Of course, they also do that with the manner they carry their style with.
 After all, looks aren’t built just with pieces of fabric; they’re built with the ability to wear that fabric, to make it shine and stand out.
 Not all actors can be sharply dressed and look natural, but legends can, and today, we are going to talk about them.

 Well-written silver screen characters can inspire the audience to improve themselves, to learn something new, to question their choices, and ask some philosophical questions.
 Also, silver screen icons can inspire us to question our wardrobe and get the urge to throw away some of our shirts and go shopping.
 Some styles that were paraded on the silver screen are so easy to fall in love with.
 Some of them are classy, some glamorous, and others a bit brave.

 However, falling in love with some style doesn’t mean that it is going to fit you perfectly (unfortunately, this is so true).
 Be that as it may, nothing can stop us from praising and admiring some iconic attires for a moment.
 Now, it doesn’t hurt to have these styles somewhere in your mind when you go shopping; it’s just that you have to carefully combine it with your unique character.
-After all, finding your style is a lot like painting — you have your colors, your empty canvas, your brushes, but all of that has to be on the highest level of compatibility with your vision.
+After all, finding your style is a lot like painting — you have your colours, your empty canvas, your brushes, but all of that has to be on the highest level of compatibility with your vision.

 So always carefully introduce new clothes to your overall lifestyle.
 Make the fabric dance with your personality in sync!
 Having said that, let’s see when has fabric danced so enchantingly and naturally with the characters on the silver screen.